Wog: Use in British English

+In popular culture

-In Season 1 Episode 6 of Fawlty Towers, "The Germans", Major Gowen specifies "wog" as meaning any person from India when speaking to Basil Fawlty about the India vs England cricket game at The Oval.
+In Series 1 Episode 6 of Fawlty Towers, "The Germans", Major Gowen specifies "wog" as meaning any person from India when speaking to Basil Fawlty about the India vs England cricket game at The Oval.

 Use in Australian English

-In Australia, the term "wog" refers to residents of Southern European, Southeast European or Middle Eastern ethnicity or appearance.
+In Australia, the term "wog" refers to residents of Southern European, Southeast European or MENA ethnicity and/or appearance.
 The slur became widely diffused with an increase in immigration from Southern Europe and the Levant after the Second World War and the term expanded to include immigrants from the Mediterranean region and the Middle East.
 These new arrivals were perceived by the majority population as contrasting with the larger predominant Anglo-Celtic Australian culture.

 Today, "wog" is used particularly in places in Australia with substantial numbers of Southern European Australians, as well as non-European Middle Eastern populations, such as in Sydney and Melbourne.
-As with other slang and prima facie profanity used in contemporary Australian English, the term "wog" may be employed either aggressively or affectionately within differing contexts.
+As with other slang and profanity used in contemporary Australian English, the term "wog" may be employed either aggressively or affectionately in different contexts.

 In Australian English, "wog" can also be used as a slang word for an illness such as a common cold or influenza, as in: "I'm coming down with a wog".
 Such usage is not perceived as derogatory.